 2. Program Scope

-The QI Program oversees all quality-related activities for Horizon NJ Health (Medicaid & MLTSS), Horizon NJ TotalCare (HMO D-SNP), Medicare Supplement and Medicare Advantage HMO and PPO plans.
+The QI Program oversees all quality-related activities for Horizon NJ Health (Medicaid & MLTSS) and Horizon NJ TotalCare (FIDE-SNP), Medicare Supplement and Medicare Advantage HMO and PPO plans.

 - Adoption of guidelines for the management of selected diagnoses and basic health maintenance, and distribution of all standards, protocols, and guidelines to all providers and to enrollees and potential enrollees upon request.

 - Ensuring treatment protocols allow for adjustments based on the enrollee's medical condition, level of functioning, and contributing family and social factors.

 - Monitoring the quality and adequacy of medical and behavioral health care including assessing the use of the distributed guidelines, assessing possible over-treatment/over-utilization of services and assessing possible under-treatment/under-utilization of services.

 - Evaluation of procedures for focused medical care evaluations that will be employed when indicators suggest that quality may need to be studied, including procedures for conducting problem-oriented clinical studies of individual care.

 - Evaluation of timeliness of decision-making and notification of Utilization Management decisions and appeals.

 - Review of procedures for prompt follow-up of reported problems and grievances involving quality of care issues.
 Timeframes for prompt follow-up and resolution that meet the standard described in Article 5.15B.